What is a cataract?

 Astigmatism is a common condition where your eye is out of shape, more like a football instead of a basketball.
 For cataract patients with astigmatism, successful cataract surgery is only half the battle to regaining quality vision.
 Until recently, the only viable vision options for patients with astigmatism were to correct their astigmatism after cataract surgery with glasses or contact lenses.
-Not only do these options limit your lifestyle after surgery but are also very expensive over the rest of your life.
+Not only do these options limit your lifestyle after surgery but they are also very expensive over the rest of your life.

 But now, for patients with astigmatism, the AcrySof® Toric lens is a great option.
 The AcrySof® Toric lens is a revolutionary astigmatism correcting lens that Dr. Liu may implant during cataract surgery to replace your clouded lens and reduce your astigmatism in one simple procedure.
-The unique design of the AcrySof® Toric lens makes it possible to reduce or eliminate your corneal astigmatism to give you the best quality of vision, considering the astigmatism in your eye.
-We highly recommend you ask to hear more about this option as many of our patients have been very happy with their results of the Toric lens.
+The unique design of the AcrySof® Toric lens makes it possible to reduce or eliminate your corneal astigmatism to give you the best quality of vision, considering astigmatism in your eye.
+We highly recommend you ask to hear more about this option as many of our patients have been very happy with the results of the Toric lens.